Geometric decomposition of information flow: New insights into information thermodynamics: Discussion

-Our decomposition yields four main consequences.
 The first is the generalization of the second law of information thermodynamics.
-We derived the two inequalities, Eqs.~\eqref{information_second_law_hk} and~\eqref{information_second_law_ex}, by combining the housekeeping/excess entropy change rates with the housekeeping/excess information flows.
-These two inequalities are formally equivalent to Eq.~\eqref{information_second_law}.
+We derived two inequalities, Eqs.~\eqref{information_second_law_hk} and~\eqref{information_second_law_ex}, by combining the housekeeping/excess entropy change rates with the housekeeping/excess information flows.
+These two generalizations of the second law of information thermodynamics allow us to classify Maxwell's demons into those related to housekeeping dissipation and those related to excess dissipation.

 The second consequence is the generalization of cyclic decomposition.
 By extending partial cycle affinity to non-steady states, we decomposed partial housekeeping EPR into contributions related to each cycle [Eq.~\eqref{partial_EPRhk_cyclic_decomposition}].
-In Appendix~\ref{app:proof_cyclic_decomposition_1}, we also demonstrate that this decomposition can be described by cycle affinities and cyclic currents for cycles within the contracted graph (i.e., contracted cycles).
-Furthermore, by formally defining the information affinity for non-steady states, we demonstrate that the housekeeping information flow can be expressed solely in terms of contributions from global cycles [Eq.~\eqref{information_flow_cyclic_decomposition}].
+Furthermore, by formally defining the information affinity for non-steady states, we demonstrated that the housekeeping information flow can be expressed solely in terms of contributions from global cycles [Eq.~\eqref{information_flow_cyclic_decomposition}].

 The third consequence is the short-time TUR [Eq.~\eqref{TUR}].
-Although Eq.~\eqref{TUR_2} is weaker than Eq.~\eqref{TUR}, it enables us to obtain a lower bound for partial excess EPR using the only quantities that are more easily accessible: the rate of change of the expected value and the diffusivity of an observable.
+Although Eq.~\eqref{TUR_2} is weaker than Eq.~\eqref{TUR}, it enables us to obtain a lower bound for partial excess EPR using only quantities that are more easily accessible: the rate of change of the expected value and the diffusivity of an observable.
 Thus, Eq.~\eqref{TUR_2} may be useful for inferring the partial excess EPR.

 The fourth is the information-thermodynamic speed limit [Eq.~\eqref{information_TSL}], which is based on optimal transport theory.
 We also proposed a geometric decomposition of partial EPR and discussed its connection to the Wasserstein distance for subsystems.